concord-consortium/lab/developer-doc/repository-structure.md

 #### src/lab/models/md2d

 The [md2d](https://github.com/concord-consortium/lab/tree/master/src/lab/models/md2d) model-type contains a basic **Next Generation Molecular Workbench** application.
-It built using a hybrid of a MVC design pattern with a dataflow architecture necessary for performance.
+It was built using a hybrid of a MVC design pattern with a dataflow architecture necessary for performance.

 The source code of the core molecular dynamics engine is currently located in the